christophekede/webrtc-signaling-server/README.md

 The RTCDataChannel specific code is based on Mozilla's RTCDataChannel sample:
 https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Simple_RTCDataChannel_sample

+Note that as per the original repo, this project uses a Websocket as the signalling server.
+The node.js server sets up a Websocket, and each 'client' connects to it with a unique UUID.
+The server then broadcasts out every message that it receives, and the clients then decide what to do with each message (and ignore it if it actually originally came from them!)

 The following (still relevant) instructions are from Shane Tully's original repo:

 ## Usage